saloev/hacktory-course-work/README.md

 # hacktory-course-work

-vulnerability of saving git in root of directory of website
+vulnerability of saving git in root directory of website